Information for food importers

-From 2018, the Australian Government will be introducing changes to the way imported foods are monitored and inspected for compliance with food safety regulations.
+Changes to the Imported Food Control Act 1992The Australian Government is changing the way imported foods are monitored and inspected for compliance with food safety regulations.
 These changes do not alter the requirement for all imports of food to comply with the Biosecurity Act 2015.
-Read more about changes to the imported food safety system.
+Read more about changes to the Imported Food Control Act 1992.

 There are two requirements that imported food must meet to ensure successful importation into Australia: biosecurity and food safety requirements.